Stéphane Sarrazin: Career

 During the 1999 season, Sarrazin raced in International Formula 3000, winning one race at the Hungaroring.
 In 2003, he raced in the Superfund World Series.

 In 2004, Sarrazin converted to rallying and competed in two World Rally Championship events, posting a best result of 4th.
 He was signed to drive Subaru's second car along with young Australian Chris Atkinson as a teammate to defending world champion Petter Solberg.
 He also competed at the 2004 Race of Champions.

 Sarrazin drove an Aston Martin DBR9 in the GT1 class of the 2006 American Le Mans Series, but was announced on January 10, 2007 as an official works driver for Peugeot Sport in the Le Mans Series, driving the new 908 HDi FAP diesel Le Mans Prototype.
 He won the 2007 Le Mans Series with Pedro Lamy, by winning three races.
 Sarrazin also took pole position at the 2007 24 Hours of Le Mans and finished second in the race with Lamy and Sébastien Bourdais.
 He won the 2008 24 Hours of Spa driving the Vitaphone Racing Team Maserati MC12.
 He finished third in the 2009 Monte Carlo rally.
 Sarrazin finished second again in the 2009 24 Hours of Le Mans.
 He finished fourth overall on the Monte Carlo round of the 2010 Intercontinental Rally Challenge.

 Following Peugeot's withdrawal from endurance racing, Sarrazin signed with Starworks Motorsport for the 2012 FIA World Endurance Championship.
 Sarrazin also signed a temporary deal to drive the Toyota TS030 Hybrid at Le Mans due to the withdrawal of Hiroaki Ishiura on medical grounds.

 In 2013, Sarrazin joined Toyota Racing full-time as a driver of the Toyota TS030.
 Sarrazin helped the team finish 2nd at Le Mans and scored his first win with the team in Bahrain.

 Sarrazin continued with Toyota Racing in 2014, and signed for Venturi Grand Prix to race in Formula E. He finished the first ever race of the series, the 2014 Beijing ePrix in 9th place.
 Two months later in November 2014 he took his first international rally victory in the Tour de Corse, which was the last rally of the 2014 European Rally Championship.

-Sarrazin currently races in the Extreme E all-electric off road racing series for Veloce Racing.
+In 2021, Sarrazin entered the inaugural season of the Extreme E all-electric off-road racing series for Veloce Racing.
 During the 2021 Island X-Prix, he suffered a massive rollover, but he came out unscathed, though he went to the medical centre for precautionary checks.